Ishita-Ranjan77/CreditCardFraud/README.md

-# Fraud Detection in Imbalanced Credit Card Transactions
+# Fraud Detection in Credit Card Transactions

 ## Project Overview
 This project focuses on detecting fraudulent transactions in a heavily class-imbalanced credit card dataset using a combination of advanced data preprocessing, machine learning models, and performance optimization techniques.